smjebelli/SalaryApi/README.md

 ## License

-This project is licensed under the [MIT License](https://chat.openai.com/c/LICENSE).
+This project is licensed under the [MIT License]

-e.com/questions/5020/mathjax-basic-tutorial-and-quick-reference).